William Porcher Miles: Mayor of Charleston

 In the summer of 1855 a yellow fever epidemic hit the coast of Virginia.
 Eventually 2,000 people would die as well as half of the doctors who attempted to treat it.
 Virginia called for volunteers from the lower South where the disease was more common and residents had developed some natural immunity.
 Miles responded by serving for several weeks in Norfolk as a nurse.
 His heroic activities were reported back to Charleston, and his friends used the popularity generated by his activities to draft him as a candidate for mayor.
 Upon his return to Charleston he made only one public speech but was still elected mayor by a vote of 1,260 to 837.
 While serving as mayor, Miles lived at 53 Beaufain Street; the house no longer exists.

 Interested in reform, the new mayor first tackled police reform.
 After sending out fact finding missions to other cities, he implemented a plan that addressed the problem of excessive partisanship within the city council.
 Appointment responsibility was reassigned to the police chief for lower ranks and to the mayor, with city council approval, for higher ranks.
-He expanded patrols, cracked down on habitual offenders.
+He expanded the size of the City Guard and created a mounted police force.

 In the area of social reform, Miles created a house of corrections for juveniles, an almshouse, an orphanage and an asylum.
 He provided aid for transient poor and free black paupers and implemented a sewage system as a health measure.
 Having inherited a large public debt, he increased property taxes in an effort to retire the debt in 35 years.
 At the end of his two-year term he was widely judged to have been successful, leading him to consider further public office.